afk0901/gaida/assignments/day02/answers.md

 therefore slower, takes time to setup and sometimes daunting to do and wastes resources.

-On the other hand a docker container is a system process, so it shares the operating system, boots fast and is easy to tear down and run up again in seconds and are very lightweight because of this.
+On the other hand a docker container is a system process, so it shares the operating system, boots fast and is easy to tear down and run up again in seconds and are very lightweight.

 Still they remain in isolation like VMs do, so the benefits of VMs, that they are isolated is achived.
 In both cases a "clean" machines are created and containers save resources becuse they are only processes.
 On the other hand, VMs may be more secure in some cases.
+With Docker it's also easier to have the same configuration file through the development pipeline.

 A image is like a blueprint of how the container should behave.
 It's a set of configurations that makes up the container, such as installing dependencies, environment variables and how